QCrBox/QCrBox/docs/how_to_guides/use_qcb_to_interact_with_and_manage_qcrbox.md

-To run QCrBox *for users* — e.g. behind the web frontend — application containers do not need to be running in advance. `qcb serve` builds and registers the selected applications but starts **only the core services**; the registry's orchestrator then spawns a container on demand (per user) when an application is actually used, and reaps it again after `QCRBOX__ORCHESTRATOR__IDLE_TIMEOUT` (default 30 min) of inactivity:
+To run QCrBox *for users* — e.g. behind the web frontend — application containers do not need to be running in advance. `qcb serve` builds and registers the selected applications but starts only core services and selected services marked `x-qcrbox-lifecycle: always-on` (currently the quality display); the registry's orchestrator then spawns a container on demand (per user) and reaps it again after `QCRBOX__ORCHESTRATOR__IDLE_TIMEOUT` (default 30 min) of inactivity:

 ```